TerjeOtsa/Group3_Evolutionary-algorithms/README.md

 ## Supporting Python Files

 - **fuel_model.py**: Contains functions for calculating fuel consumption per hour and per segment.
 These functions are imported as needed by the notebooks.
 - **segment_model.py**: Manages segment-specific data, allowing for adjustments if required.
 It is also imported by the notebooks as needed.
+Spesific distances for the google maps calculations, they can be seen in datasets/QUERIES folder

 > Note: These Python files do not need to be run independently but can be edited to customize calculations or segment details.
 A screenshot of the fuel calculations table is included for reference under the Fuel calculations table folder as a png.